Wild/flower Women

 Activity booklet created by Sue Davis, Ulrike Sturm & Nina Shadforth Education/activity booklet

-Wild/flower Women II - available images and credits
+Wild/flower Women II - images and credits

 ‘Kathleen with hat’, Ulrike Sturm 2018, illustration for free-cut vinyl installation